Chambers Street–World Trade Center/Park Place/Cortlandt Street station: IRT Broadway–Seventh Avenue Line platform

 The Park Place station on the IRT Broadway–Seventh Avenue Line was built on the portion of the line built as part of the Dual Contracts, which is the section south of Times Square–42nd Street.
 It has two tracks and a single island platform with a line of blue i-beam columns with alternating ones having the standard black name plate in white lettering.
 Both track walls have a mostly gold trim line along with the "P" tablets at regular intervals.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.

 Northwest (railroad north) of the station, the tracks of this station become the express tracks of the IRT Broadway–Seventh Avenue Line, curving sharply northeast under West Broadway.
 The station is very close to the next stop north, Chambers Street at West Broadway, and the northernmost entrances of this station at Church and Chambers Streets are less than 400 ft from the entrances to the station at Chambers Street and West Broadway.

+Between April 3 and October 1, 1999, the Park Place station was closed for a rehabilitation that involved replacing escalators.

 The station has a mezzanine at each end.
 Towards the western end of the platform, two long staircases lead up to an intermediate landing where another, shorter staircase leads up to the main IND mezzanine near the full Oculus mosaic.
 From here, there is a bank of turnstiles leading to the street stair at the northwest corner of Park Place and Church Street.
 A staircase in this mezzanine leads down to the extreme southern end of the IND express platform, where another set of stairs can be used to transfer to the local platform.